-Organizations can achieve six levels for recognition through the Ready Business Program.
+Organizations have six options for recognition through the Ready Business Program.
 The levels include STAFF, SURROUNDINGS, SPACE, SYSTEMS, STRUCTURE, and SERVICE.
-The first five levels can be achieved either independently or as a group.
-The SERVICE level is achieved by completing requirements for STAFF, SURROUNDINGS, SPACE, SYSTEMS, and STRUCTURE levels in addition to the SERVICE requirements.
+The SERVICE level is achieved by completing requirements for STAFF, SURROUNDINGS, SYSTEMS, and STRUCTURE levels in addition to the SERVICE requirements.